Zeaksblog/bootville-lite/readme.txt

 /* Theme Features */
 /*-----------------------------------------------------------------------------------*/

-bootville-lite is a fully responsive wordpress theme which has the following features
+bootville-lite is a fully responsive wordpress theme with the following features

 1  = Custom Header.
 2  = Custom Background.